15 Charming American Traditions The Rest Of The World Thinks Are Weird

 wild turkey in forest

 Every year, the President of the United States formally pardons a turkey from becoming Thanksgiving dinner, complete with a ceremony and press coverage.
 This bizarre tradition has become an annual media event, with the chosen turkeys even staying in luxury hotels before their big moment.
 The pardoned birds then get to live out their days at various farms or universities, becoming minor celebrities in their own right.
+According to Smithsonian Magazine, the tradition dates back to 1863 but became official under President George H.W.
+Bush in 1989.
 What makes this tradition particularly amusing to foreigners is how seriously everyone takes this clearly absurd ceremony.

 6. Black Friday Shopping

-The sight of Americans camping outside stores and literally fighting over discounted items the day after giving thanks for what they have is deeply ironic to international observers.
+The sight of Americans camping outside stores and fighting over discounted items the day after giving thanks for what they have is deeply ironic to international observers.
 The contrast between Thursday’s gratitude and Friday’s consumer chaos makes for quite the cultural whiplash.
 Stories of shoppers getting into physical altercations over televisions or toys make international headlines and reinforce stereotypes about American consumerism.
-The fact that this shopping frenzy has its own unofficial holiday status baffles many non-Americans.
+What began as a single day of deals has morphed into a four-day shopping marathon.
+To many, it highlights a contradiction between values and behavior.

 7. Homecoming